 - Caring for Someone (Copyright © Caring Connections) — This site on caregiving provides an introduction to caregiving and includes information on preparing your home and providing both physical and comfort-related care.
 It also discusses the importance of caring for yourself and explains what services are available to help caregivers.

 - Caring for Someone After a Stroke (Copyright © American Heart Association) — This fact sheet provides information on what a caregiver’s role is when caring for someone who has had a stroke.
 It also provides information on where to go for help if you are feeling overwhelmed by your caregiving responsibilities.

-- Caring for Someone With Alzheimer’s — This publication provides information on caring for someone that has Alzheimer’s disease.
+- Caring for Someone With Alzheimer’s — This site provides information on caring for someone that has Alzheimer’s disease.
 It provides care instructions for different settings, as well as safety and support issues to consider when caring for someone with Alzheimer’s disease.

 - Eldercare at Home (Copyright © The AGS Foundation for Health in Aging) — This online book provides detailed information on some of the common issues related to caregiving.
 Each chapter discusses either a physical, mental, or emotional problem and provides information on when to seek professional help.
 It also includes information on daily care management and planning for the future.